0xTranqui/lostandfound-zora-marketplace/README.md

 - Line 7: Change the import from "@zoralabs/v3/dist/addresses/1.json" to "@zoralabs/v3/dist/addresses/4.json"

 When you press save (on both files) to run this code, you will get a pop up on the site that alerts you that you are on the wrong network and you need to switch to rinkeby to continue using the app.
-Follow those instructions :)
+Follow those instructions :) (your screenshot will say rinkeby instead of mainnet)
 [![Screen-Shot-2022-04-21-at-2-53-39-PM.png](https://i.postimg.cc/CKLXrc3z/Screen-Shot-2022-04-21-at-2-53-39-PM.png)](https://postimg.cc/CRXczsLg)

 If you have completed all these steps, you should now be looking at a locally hosted + rinkeby version of https://www.lostfound.world/ !!!